Chevrotain/chevrotain/docs/tutorial/step2_parsing.md

 ### On code samples:
-The code samples in the **written** tutorial use ES2015/2016/Typescript syntax (classes/let/static class props) As those better convey the intent.
+The code samples in the **written** tutorial use ES2015/2016/Typescript syntax (classes/let/static class props) as those better convey the intent.
 The **online** version uses ES5 syntax.

 ### Introduction:
-In This tutorial we will implement a Parser for a simple SQL Select statement language introduced in the [previous](https://github.com/SAP/chevrotain/blob/master/docs/tutorial/step1_lexing.md) tutorial step.
+In this tutorial we will implement a Parser for a simple SQL Select statement language introduced in the [previous](https://github.com/SAP/chevrotain/blob/master/docs/tutorial/step1_lexing.md) tutorial step.

 The grammar for our language: